Tree-sitter

 )

-Transform Predicates
+Transform Directives

 They are evaluated in the order they appear in the query (depth within braces having no bearing).
-These predicates are only used in certain operations which pull out text from captures, such as in naming a symbol during symbolication.
+These directives are only used in certain operations which pull out text from captures, such as in naming a symbol during symbolication.

 Transformations are destructive to the capture’s ultimate resulting text.
-If multiple transform predicates are evaluated on the same capture, the first will receive the original textual contents, the second will receive the result of the first, and so on.
+If multiple transform directives are evaluated on the same capture, the first will receive the original textual contents, the second will receive the result of the first, and so on.

 prefix!